vectordotdev/timber-io/_docs/app/basics/search-syntax.md

 ### Negation

 Negation will give you the opposite if whatever succeeds it, even attribute conditions.
+Simply preceed a search token with `-`.
 For example:

 1. `-term` - Any line that does _not_ contain `term`.
 2. `-(my search phrase)` - Any line that does not contain the phrase `my search phrase`, as a whole.
    (case insensitive).
 3. `-http_server_response.time_ms:>50` - Is equivalent to: `http_server_response.time_ms:<=50`
-4. `-(-http_server_response.time_ms:>50 my search phrase)` - Allows you negate groups of conditions.
+4. `-(http_server_response.time_ms:>50 my search phrase)` - Allows you negate groups of conditions.
    This will match any line where `http_server_response.time_ms:<=50` and does _not_ contain `my search phrase`. (case insensitive).